Renaming Black Boy Lane

 Who is John La Rose?

-Black Boy Lane is proposed to be renamed 'La Rose Lane' after John La Rose.
+Black Boy Lane has been renamed 'La Rose Lane' after John La Rose.
 John La Rose was a publisher, poet and essayist.
 He founded the Caribbean Artists' Movement and publishing company New Beacon Books which has a bookshop in Stroud Green.
 In 1975, he co-founded the Black Parents Movement from the core of the parents involved in the George Padmore Supplementary School incident, in which a young black schoolboy was beaten up by the police outside his school in Haringey.

 No. The Unique Street Reference Number (USRN) for the street will also remain the same, which is used by many organisations.